 “I’m proud to be a Detroiter,” she said.
 “I represent this city.
 I feel like me and this city have similar narratives.
 People misunderstand the beauty of this city and the people of this city, and people discount the ingenuity and the innovation that lives in this city.
 But we keep showing up and showing out.”

 Mahogany’s passion for Detroit and her lyrical writing are what led to her collaboration with United Way.
 She is the new face of our brand anthem video, to be released Aug.
-17. Click here to be among the first to see it.
+17.

 The video focuses on Mahogany in different locations throughout Southeastern Michigan as she recites her anthem for the community, describing what it means to be “on our way.”